spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/talent-assessment/index.html.md

 ## Identifying Action

-After the calibration sessions the performance and growth outcomes can be used as input for the following:
+After the calibration sessions the performance and growth potential outcomes can be used as input for the following:
 * [Career Development Conversations](https://about.gitlab.com/handbook/leadership/1-1/#career-development-discussion-at-the-1-1)
 * Promotion planning
 * Identifing [L&D opportunities](/handbook/people-group/learning-and-development/)
 * Succession Planning

 # Q4 Formal Talent Assessment